-The evaluation of SRM 741a, for use as an SRM tin freezing-point standard and as a replacement for SRM 741, has shown that the material is of high-purity (≥99.999 9%) and is acceptable for use as a defining fixed point of the ITS-90 and has been so certified.
-Using the methods of fixed-point cell fabrication and evaluation described above, the results from the evaluation of the three fixed-point cells containing the SRM metal show that the average temperature depression over the first 50% of a freezing-curve realization is not expected to exceed 0.16 m°C and the average temperature range of melting of the bulk material, following a slow freeze, is not expected to exceed 1.3 m°C. Plateau temperatures of the freezing curves for this material are expected to differ by less than $0.2 \, \text{m°C}$ from each other.
-SRM 741a has a higher purity (99.999 97%) and a smaller expanded uncertainty (k=2) of 0.53 m°C than that of the replaced SRM 741 (99.9999% pure and 1 m°C expanded uncertainty).
-A copy of the certificate for SRM 741a is given in appendix B.
+The evaluation of SRM 1745 for use as an indium freezing-point standard and SRM 2232 for use as a DSC indium melting-point standard has shown that the material is of high-purity (≥99.999 99%) and is acceptable for use as a defining fixed point of the ITS-90 and has been so certified.
+Based on the results from the evaluation of the three fixed-point cells containing the SRM metal, the average temperature depression over the first 50% of the freeze is not expected to exceed 0.03 m°C and the average temperature range of melting of the bulk material is not expected to exceed 0.3 m°C. Plateau temperatures of the freezing curves for this material are expected to differ by less than 0.1 m°C from each other.
+A copy of the certificate for SRM 1745 and SRM 2232 is given in appendix A and appendix B, respectively.